Ukraine applies to join EU as first round of talks with Russia ends - NewsBreak

 More than a half-million people have fled the country since the invasion, another U.N. official said, with many of them going to Poland, Romania and Hungary.
 And millions have left their homes.

-In Poland, Natalia Pivniuk, a young Ukrainian refugee from the western city of Lviv, described people crowding and pushing to get on the train out of Ukraine, which she said was “very scary, and dangerous physically and dangerous mentally.”

-“People are under stress … and when people are scared they become egoist and forget about everything,” she said.
-“People are traumatized because they were on that train.”

-The negotiators at Monday’s talks met at a long table with the blue-and-yellow Ukrainian flag on one side and the Russian tricolor on the other.
+The negotiations at Monday’s talks met at a long table with the blue-and-yellow Ukrainian flag on one side and the Russian tricolor on the other.

 But while Ukraine sent its defense minister and other top officials, the Russian delegation was led by Putin’s adviser on culture — an unlikely envoy for ending the war and perhaps a sign of how seriously Moscow views the talks.